 By late April, scarves and hats can generally be laid to rest until October.

 Visiting Montreal in April?
-Pack:
+Pack or purchase:

 - long sleeved shirts, sweaters, short-sleeved and sleeveless shirts to be layered with cardigans, fleece, and outerwear